shrestha2543/Digital-Literacy-Portfolio/task-5-cybercrime/casestudy.md

 ## 6. Real-life scenario
 "Project X",a 2025 case where a student's private venting in a "locked" group chat was screenshotted and circulated.
 Within 24 hours,the student faces thousands of hateful comments from strangers globally.
 The victim was eventually forced to change schools and relocate, indicating how a single digital click can derail a life.
 ## 7. Conclusion
-Cyberbullying is not a "rite of passage"; it is digital crisis.
-Combating it requires an approach that involves platform accountability, robust legal frameworks and a culture of **upstanding** - where bystanders take active roles in preventing abuse and supporting victims.
+Cyberbullying is not a "rite of passage"; it is digital crisis. to deal with it, we need an approach that involves platform accountability, robust legal frameworks and a culture of **upstanding** - where bystanders take active roles in stop all forms of abuse and support victims.
 ## 8. References
 1. *Cyberbullying research center(2025):* Annual statistics on Digital Harassement Trends.
 2. *Journal of Adolescent Health:* Long-term psychological impacts of Peer Victimization.